 Coconut Spice Marinade Inspiration

 Oli and Humphrey go wild whenever I’m baking homemade granola, loving the scent of toasting coconut and sweet subtle spices.
-I think they prefer this beef version over wholegrain oats, though!
+I use a version of Cookie + Kate’s homemade granola recipe from the Love Real Food cookbook (affiliate link) that I’ve tweaked to our personal preferences.
+And on the subject of personal preferences, I think the dogs prefer this beef version over wholegrain oats.
 Haha!
 The boys love it so much that we’ve made it a few times now, which is a rarity indeed in our experimental household.
 We have both a marinated jerky and a dry-rub option for you in the recipe below.
-I love any treat that give old Oli the “crazy eyes” and have also been using this jerky as an extra high-value treat with our senior dog stroller (aka the jerky wagon).
+It’s a bit messy, but I love any treat that give old Oli the “crazy eyes” and have also been using this jerky as an extra high-value treat with our senior dog stroller (aka the jerky wagon).

 DIY Dehydrated Coconut Spice Beef Jerky Dog Treats